 What You Need to Know About Spousal Support in California

 California often orders one spouse to pay the other a certain amount for support money each month after a divorce.
 If you’re getting divorced, you probably have countless questions about spousal support and how it will affect you in the future.
-The Pasadena family law attorneys at Law Offices of Donald P. Schweitzer has put together the most important information you should know about spousal support.
+The Pasadena family law attorneys at Schweitzer Law Partners has put together the most important information you should know about spousal support.

 How to Ask for Spousal Support

 If you’re getting divorced and you need help going through the transition of separation, you can ask the judge to make a spousal support order.
 You can request a spousal support order for a divorce, legal separation, or annulment.
 You can also ask for spousal support during the divorce process.
 This is called “temporary spousal support order.”

 Most California courts use a formula to determine the amount of temporary spousal support that has to be paid.
 However, the court will analyze the specific details of the case to determine the final spousal support amount.